ElvenTools/elven-tools-website/src/docs/cli-commands.md

 - `elven-tools nft-minter is-allowlist-enabled` - check if allowlist is currently enabled,
 - `elven-tools nft-minter get-allowlist-address-check` - check if provided address is included in the allowlist,
 - `elven-tools nft-minter is-drop-active` - checks if there is an active drop at the moment
+- `elven-tools nft-minter clear-allowlist` - It will clear the whole allowlist.
+The best is to keep a max of 1300 addresses in the allowlist at a time.
+Of course, if only you plan to clear it later.
+If you keep more and want to clear it, you can reach the gas limit for a transaction.
+So it would be best to split the allowlist per drop, keep it as small as possible and clear it each time.
+- `elven-tools nft-minter remove-allowlist-address` - removes a single address from allowlist